rlivingsus/misc/AllBooks.md

 - Marillier, Juliet: Heir to Seven Waters
 - Marin, David: This is US
 - Marlantes, Karl: Matterhorn; What it is like to go to war
-- Marquez, Gabriel Garcia: One Hundred Years of Solitude
+- Marquez, Gabriel Garcia: One Hundred Years of Solitude; The Story of a Shipwrecked Sailor
 - Marr, Elle: The Missing Sister (kindle)
+- Marrs, John: The One
+- Marshall, Kate Alice: What Lies in the Woods
 - Martel, Jay: The Present
 - Martel, Yann: The High Mountains of Portugal
 - Martin, George RR: Wildcards Novels